Skip to main content

 Action first: If Medicare is in the picture at all, make sure CHAMPVA has current proof of Medicare coverage and current other-insurance information.

 For most older surviving spouses, Medicare is the primary payer and CHAMPVA is the secondary payer.
 In plain English, the provider bills Medicare first.
 After Medicare processes the claim, the claim may cross over to CHAMPVA.
-That often leaves little or nothing to pay, but not every service is covered, and billing offices still make mistakes.
+That often leaves little or nothing to pay for covered services, but not every service is covered, and billing offices still make mistakes.

 Provider confusion is common.
-According to VA’s CHAMPVA care instructions, hospitals and hospital-based providers that accept Medicare must also accept CHAMPVA.
+Hospitals and hospital-based providers that accept Medicare must also accept CHAMPVA.
 For other offices, ask whether they accept assignment from CHAMPVA.
 If they do not, the office may ask for payment up front and CHAMPVA may pay only up to its allowable amount after the claim is filed.

 Why Medicare Part A and Part B rules matter so much